-Nabeeha Kazi Hutchins is President & CEO of Humanitas Global, an international development agency focused on improving social, health and environmental outcomes worldwide.
+Nabeeha Kazi Hutchins is President & CEO of PAI, an international organization that champions policies that put women in charge of their reproductive health.
 Nabeeha resides in Tenleytown with her husband and two young children, and is an active member of the community, working on a range of topics including educational quality and achievement, environmental conservation, youth empowerment and equity, and resource mobilization to support critical community and business priorities.

 A Tenleytown resident since 1987, Carolyn Morrow Long is a writer, photographer, artist, neighborhood activist and historian.